SinitinVladimir/AR_app/README.md

 ### **PlaceBoatOnShoreWithCompass.cs**
 The `PlaceBoatOnShoreWithCompass` script controls the precise GPS-based placement of a boat on the shore and uses a compass to help orient the placement.

-- **Awake**:
-   - Initializes the AR raycast manager and checks for location permissions.
-   - Enables the device’s compass and starts GPS location tracking with `StartGPS`.
+- **Awake**: Initializes the AR raycast manager and checks for location permissions.
+Enables the device’s compass and starts GPS location tracking with `StartGPS`.

-- **StartGPS**:
-   - Begins GPS tracking, waits for initialization, and checks the device's location availability.
-   - Sets the initial latitude and longitude if the GPS status is successful, allowing the script to monitor distance to the target.
+- **StartGPS**: Begins GPS tracking, waits for initialization, and checks the device's location availability.
+Sets the initial latitude and longitude if the GPS status is successful, allowing the script to monitor distance to the target.

-- **CheckDistanceToTarget**:
-   - Continuously checks the distance between the user’s current location and the target GPS point.
-   - If within `spawnRadius` (37 meters), it triggers the `PlaceObject` method to instantiate the boat at a specified position.
-   - Pauses checks when the user is within `checkRadius` but outside the spawn radius, periodically logging the distance.
+- **CheckDistanceToTarget**: Continuously checks the distance between the user’s current location and the target GPS point.
+If within `spawnRadius` (37 meters), it triggers the `PlaceObject` method to instantiate the boat at a specified position.
+Pauses checks when the user is within `checkRadius` but outside the spawn radius, periodically logging the distance.

-- **CalculateDistance**:
-   - Uses the Haversine formula to calculate the distance between two geographical points.
+- **CalculateDistance**: Uses the Haversine formula to calculate the distance between two geographical points.

-- **PlaceObject**:
-   - Instantiates the boat prefab at the desired location when the target distance condition is met.
+- **PlaceObject**: Instantiates the boats prefab at the desired location when the target distance condition is met.

-- **OnDestroy**:
-   - Disables the compass when the script instance is destroyed to save device resources.
+- **OnDestroy**: Disables the compass when the script instance is destroyed to save device resources.

 ---